ITCH RESULTS

 Adapted from Papp K et al. doi:10.17632/ffx6nd5zyb.1.
 Licensed under CC BY 4.0

 The line graph above shows the proportion of Itch NRS4 responders for OPZELURA and vehicle from the TRuE-AD1 and TRuE-AD2 clinical trials from Week 0 to Week 8.
 At Week 8, 52.2% of patients taking OPZELURA achieved a 4-point improvement in itch vs. 15.4% for vehicle in TRuE-AD1.
 In TRuE-AD2, 50.7% of patients taking OPZELURA achieved a 4-point improvement in itch vs. 16.3% for vehicle.
-There were 37% more responders vs. vehicle.1-3
+This demonstrates over 3x as many responders to OPZELURA than vehicle.1-3

 RAPID IMPACT ON ITCH